Safety-Critical Control with Input Delay in Dynamic Environment: Safety in Dynamic Environment

-This implies that the AV should not accelerate more than how much the expression on the left-hand side dictates.
+Hence the AV should not accelerate more than the expression on the left-hand side.
 This expression resembles the desired acceleration of simple ACC controllers, in fact, for ${p(v)=0}$ it is equivalent to the one in~\cite{HeOrosz2018} with a special choice of feedback gains and range policy.
 Enforcing~(\ref{eq:ACC_safety_nodelay}), for example, through the QP~(\ref{eq:QP_environment}), guarantees safety based on Theorem~\ref{thm:safety_environment}.

 Fig.~\ref{fig:ACC_nodelay} shows numerical simulation results with the safety-critical controller for ${p(v)=0.1 + 0.0003 v^2}$, ${\gamma=3}$ and ${\bar{\kappa}=2}$ (with units in SI).
-The speed of the HV is presented in panel (b): it performs constant speed cruising, braking with $2\,{\rm m/s^2}$ and constant speed cruising again.
+The HV performs constant speed cruising, braking with $2\,{\rm m/s^2}$ and constant speed cruising again; see panel (b).
 The AV intends to travel at a constant speed higher than the HV's speed with desired controller ${K_{\rm d}(x,e,\dot{e}) = 0}$.
 By applying the QP~(\ref{eq:QP_environment}) with the constraint~(\ref{eq:ACC_safety_nodelay}), the AV is able to slow down safely behind the HV; see the black curve.

 The controller relies on the position and speed of the HV.
-These can be obtained by on-board sensors such as radar, lidar, cameras or ultrasonics, or by means of vehicle-to-vehicle connectivity with the HV.
+These can be obtained by on-board sensors like radar, lidar, cameras or ultrasonics, or by vehicle-to-vehicle connectivity with the HV.
 If these quantities are measured with error, safety may be violated.
-This is demonstrated by red color in Fig.~\ref{fig:ACC_nodelay}, where the controller relies on the measured value ${\hat{e} = \hat{s}_{1} = s_{1} + 1\,{\rm m}}$ and ${\hat{\dot{e}} = \hat{v}_{1} = v_{1} + 1\,{\rm m/s}}$ instead of the true values $e=s_{1}$ and $\dot{e} = v_{1}$.
-That is, both the position and speed of the HV are overestimated, which causes the system to leave the safe set.
+This is demonstrated by red color in Fig.~\ref{fig:ACC_nodelay}, where the controller relies on the measured values ${\hat{e} = \hat{s}_{1} = s_{1} + 1\,{\rm m}}$ and ${\hat{\dot{e}} = \hat{v}_{1} = v_{1} + 1\,{\rm m/s}}$ instead of the true values $e=s_{1}$ and $\dot{e} = v_{1}$.
+Overestimating the position and speed of the HV causes the system to leave the safe set.